dokku/dokku-postgres/README.md

 dokku postgres:connect lollipop
 ```

-### enter or run a command in a running postgres service container
+### enter or run a command in a running Postgres service container

 ```shell
 # usage